-Help conservice species found nowhere else on Earth
+Help conserve species found nowhere else on earth

-The projects aims are to contribute to the current understanding of the local environment and help monitor the spectacular array of wildlife found here.
-Madagascar has been isolated for over 84 million years, creating a biodiversity resource of global significance, with over 80% of species found nowhere else on Earth!
-Nosy Be's fauna includes three species of Lemur, including the diminutive Mouse Lemurs (Microcebus), the smallest primates on earth!
-Reptiles include rare Turtles, Snakes, Gecko's including the superbly camouflaged Leaf-tailed Gecko's (Uroplatus), Skinks and an array of Chameleon's.
+The project's aims are to contribute to the current understanding of the local environment and help monitor the spectacular array of wildlife found here.
+Madagascar has been isolated for over 84 million years, creating a biodiversity resource of global significance, with over 80% of species found nowhere else on earth!
+Nosy Be's fauna ranks three species of lemur, including the diminutive mouse lemur (Microcebus), which is the smallest primate on earth.
+Reptiles include rare turtles, snakes, geckos, including the superbly camouflaged leaf-tailed gecko (Uroplatus), skinks and an array of chameleons.

 Desertification & hunting

 Madagascar's human population has doubled since 1960, leading to increased deforestation and overgrazing, which in turn has caused massive soil erosion and desertification.
 Only one tenth of the original forests remain and this situation is rapidly deteriorating as the human population continues to grow.
 The forests are cut down to provide nutrients and land for agriculture, as well as being used as hunting grounds in the more remote and poor communities.

 You will be surveying the flora and fauna of the region through biodiversity surveys of mammals, birds, butterflies, reptiles and amphibians.
 You will learn about friendly Malagasy culture from working with local university students and you will interact with communities to survey their resource use and conduct environmental education days.
 This will enable you to evaluate the impact of human populations on the wildlife and help to develop ideas as to how communities can lead more sustainable lifestyles.

 WHAT WILL I BE DOING?